andreped/pysqlite3/README.md

 Performing unit tests
 ---------------------

-To verify that the precompiled binary is working, tests can be performed using [pytest](https://pypi.org/project/pytest/).
+To verify that the precompiled binary is working, unit tests can be performed by running:

 ```
-# Install pytest
-$ pip install pytest

-# Perform tests
-$ pytest -v tests/
+$ python tests/
 ```